 Please read the “The Manipulated Man Criticism” section for a more in-depth overview.

-I found some paragraphs and passages’ tone to be way too harsh (and needlessly mean) for comfort.
+I found some paragraphs and passages’ tones to be way too harsh (and needlessly mean).
 For example:

 they (women) have a choice – a choice between the life of a man and the life of a dimwitted, parasitic luxury item.